ByrneGR/hotairballoons/README.md

 1. Background and Overview
     * In these unprecedented times of uncertainty and isolation, loneliness and anxiety is rampant.
 AirBalloons aims to be an escape for those seeking a moment to breathe and clear their heads.
-Through calming music, engaging visuals, and a likeminded community, visitors can take some time to themselves and connect with people around the world who.
+Through calming music, engaging visuals, and a likeminded community, visitors can take some time to themselves and connect with people around the world who enjoy the same music.
 2. Functionality and MVPs
     * Users will be able to:
         * View infinite animation of floating hot air balloons over a serene backdrop as well as other animations to supplement creating an immersive visual environment